job-streamer/job-streamer.github.io/source/index.rst

 ==============

 .. image:: _images/overview.png
+ :width: 100%

 ------------
 Concept
 ------------

 JobStreamer is a distributed executing environment for jobs.
+JobStreamer can execute job that is not on the rule of JavaBatch.

-JobStreamer agent that executes jobs has an exclusive feature.
+`Agent`_  that executes jobs has an exclusive feature.
 It's No deploy and No configuration.
+`Management console`_ is front-end of `Control bus`_ .
+It has a function only desplay result got from Control bus API.

 ------------
 Get started
 ------------

-- :doc:`setup-for-developer`
+- :doc:`get-started-developer`
-- :doc:`setup-for-user`
+- :doc:`get-started-quickly`

 ------------
 How to use